Haunted Independence, Missouri

 Independence, Missouri Square, 1855

-Independence, Missouri, lies on the south bank of the Missouri River, near the western edge of the state and a few miles east of Kansas City.
-Few towns its size can claim such a rich history.
-The Kanza and Osage Indians initially claimed the area, followed by the Spanish and brief French tenure.
+Independence, Missouriis situated on the south bank of the Missouri River, near the state’s western border and approximately 10 miles east of Kansas City.
+Few towns of its size can claim such a rich history.
+The Kanza and Osage Indians initially claimed the area, followed by the Spanish and a brief French tenure.
 It became American territory with the Louisiana Purchase in 1803.

 Independence was the second settlement in Jackson County and was chosen as the county seat in 1826.
-From 1841 to 1849, Independence was known as the Queen City of the Trails as goods and services were provided for travelers beginning their long journey on the Santa Fe, California, and Oregon trails.
+From 1841 to 1849, Independence was known as the Queen City of the Trails, as it provided goods and services for travelers embarking on their long journeys along the Santa Fe, California, and Oregon Trails.

 In 1945, the city’s most famous son, Harry S. Truman, became President of the United States.
 While residing in Washington, D.C., his home at 216 North Delaware served as his summer White House.

-There is much to see and do in Independence — from unique shops to thirteen heritage sites that paved the future of our country.
+There is much to see and do in Independence — from unique shops to 13 heritage sites that paved the way for the future of our country.

 Old Jackson County Jail